Grigory Arutinov: Leader of Soviet Armenia

-On September 15, 1937, at an extraordinary plenum of the Central Committee of the Communist Party of Armenia, Arutinov was elected first secretary of the Central Committee of the Communist Party of Armenia.
-Arutinov's predecessor, Amatuni Amatuni, was arrested on September 23 and later shot.
+On September 23, 1937, at the evening session of an extraordinary plenum of the Central Committee of the Communist Party of Armenia, Arutinov was elected first secretary of the Central Committee of the Communist Party of Armenia.
+At the same session, Arutinov's predecessor, Amatuni Amatuni, was arrested by Georgy Malenkov.
 Arutinov was recommended to the position by his boss within the Georgian party structure, Lavrentiy Beria.
-Arutinov had never lived in Armenia before the appointment nor did he know the Armenian language.

-During the Great Purge, Arutinov's brother Sergo and brother-in-law Artyom Geurkov were arrested and shot in Georgia.
+Arutinov had never lived in Armenia before nor did he know the Armenian language.
+His brother Sergo and brother-in-law Artyom Geurkov were both victims of the Great Purge.

 During Arutinov's tenure Armenia saw considerable agricultural and industrial expansion, with the capital Yerevan in particular enjoying significant growth and development.
 The Armenian National Academy of Sciences was founded and the construction of the main building of Matenadaran began.
-Additionally, from 1946 to 1948 some 100,000 Armenians living in the Armenian diaspora immigrated to Soviet Armenia, although some were settled not in Armenia but in Siberia.
-In 1945, Arutinov unsuccessfully appealed to Joseph Stalin to attach the Armenian-majority Nagorno-Karabakh Autonomous Oblast, which was part of the Azerbaijan SSR, to Soviet Armenia.
+After the Great Patriotic War, some 100,000 Armenians living in the Armenian diaspora immigrated to Soviet Armenia, although some were settled not in Armenia but in Siberia.
+In November 1945, Arutinov unsuccessfully appealed to Joseph Stalin to transfer Armenian-majority Nagorno-Karabakh, which was part of the Azerbaijan SSR, to Soviet Armenia.

 In 1949, under the orders of the Ministry of State Security of the USSR, approximately 12,000 people were forcibly resettled from Armenia to the Altai Krai.
 After the death of Stalin in 1953, the Central Committee of the Communist Party of Armenia passed a decision to allow the survivors of the deportation to return to Armenia.

-After Lavrentiy Beria's arrest in June 1953, Arutinov came under fierce criticism due to his association with Beria.
-At the meeting of the plenum of the Central Committee of the Communist Party of Armenia on November 28, 1953, he was removed from the post of the first secretary and replaced by Suren Tovmasyan.
+After Lavrentiy Beria's arrest in June 1953, Arutinov came under fierce criticism in Armenia due to his association with Beria.
+At the meeting of the Armenian Central Committee plenum of November 1953, he was removed from the post of the first secretary and replaced by Suren Tovmasyan on the recommendation of Pyotr Pospelov.

-After being removed from his post, Arutinov served as chairman of a sovkhoz near Yerevan.
+After being removed from his post, Arutinov served as chairman of a sovkhoz near Ejmiatsin.
 He died of a heart attack in Tbilisi in the Georgian SSR on November 9, 1957.

 Personal life

 Arutinov was married to Nina Geurkov.
-They had no children, but adopted Nami Geurkov, the daughter of Nina's brother Artyom Geurkov, who was executed in 1937.
+They had no children, but adopted Nami Geurkov, the daughter of Nina's brother Artyom Geurkov, who "committed suicide under the threat of NKVD arrest in October 1937."
 Nami Geurkov married Alexey Mikoyan, son of Anastas Mikoyan, and is the mother of Russian musician Stas Namin.